Alert

 Trail experience and activities

-The I&M Canal Trail travels for 0.58 mile along a paved segment from the Joliet Iron Works Historic Site north to Columbia Street in Joliet.
-From there, the trail travels 2.77 miles from Columbia Street north to Division Street in Lockport.
+A 0.58 mile segment travels north from Columbia Street at the Joliet Iron Works Historic Site in Joliet.
+From there, the trail continues 2.77 miles north to Division Street in Lockport.
 This flat, crushed limestone segment of the trail runs along the I&M Canal through woodland.
 It is ideal for the following activities:

 • Biking